edouzery/BASH_Memo/README.md

 # BASH_Memo
-A memo with more than 100 BASH commands with examples
+A memo with more than [100 BASH commands with examples](http://edouzery.free.fr/UNIX-BASH.html).

 * Projected initiated [2009-JUL-31].
 * Version 01 [2009-AUG-05].